swedneck/vsexpanded/README.md

 https://mods.vintagestory.at/vsexpanded

-This repository is just for handling issues, since there's no actual code of note, and everything is plainly visible in the mod zip file.
+This repository is just for organizing issue reports and hopefully writing a wiki, since there's no actual code of note, and everything is plainly visible in the mod zip file.
+There is also no license, for the same reason.